Registrar's functions and powers

 • if a majority of directors write to the Registrar and ask for the appointment.

-Disqualifying people from managing corporation
+Disqualifying people from managing corporations

 • automatic disqualification (s.
 279-5)

-• the Registrar has a power to disqualify a person (s.
+• Registrar's powers to disqualify a person (s.
 279-30).

 Winding up